Hi, I'm Shahriar šŸ‘‹

 • Designed and implemented a contrastive learning-based multimodal joint representation inspired by CLIP, which enhanced the alignment of embeddings from different mRNA regions (5' UTR, CDS, and 3' UTR) and significantly improved the downstream predictive performance of the full-length mRNA language model.

-• Spearheaded the submission of a journal paper (under review) and supported the filing of a patent for the mRNA-LM project, showcasing innovative methodologies and findings.
+• Spearheaded submitting a paper on mRNA-LM to Nucleic Acids Research journal (IF: 16.8) and supported the filing of a patent for the mRNA-LM project, showcasing innovative methodologies and findings.
+[Paper] [Patent]

 • Contributed to the project Many-Shot In-Context Learning for Molecular Inverse Design, developing a semi-supervised learning method utilizing Large Language Models (LLMs) to improve molecular design and lead optimization.
 Implemented a multi-modal LLM framework for interactive molecular structure modification using text instructions.